Files

 - Shininess: 1

-The effects of the various color parameters are demonstrated by creating two very different styles: A bright and shiny, nearly glass-like appearance and a dark matte color with low reflection.
+These color parameters produce two contrasting styles: A bright and shiny, nearly glass-like appearance and a dark matte color with low reflection.

 Diffuse color defines the actual color of the object rather than the reflection.
 The most obvious effect on the appearance seems to be caused by the specular color.
 It defines the color of the reflection.
 A bright specular color can also support the shininess of a surface, while dark tones are useful for a matte effect.
 For bright and shiny effects it is a good idea to choose a bright emissive color which goes well with the diffuse color.
 Maximum shininess and some transparency helps to create a glass-like effect.
 For dark and more dull effects, or to avoid emissive color at all to reduce reflection, it is safe to choose black.
 Ambient color was avoided in these examples because the effects in the resulting 3D PDF document were minimal.

-After experimenting with different settings it is very important to check the results in a native viewer of the chosen format.
+After experimenting with different settings, check the results in a native viewer of the chosen format.
 The results can be very different to the representation you see in the Data Inspector, since all color parameters are largely dependent on the 3D light settings of the different viewers.

 6.2 Raster Overlay: AppearanceSetter